The carbon footprint of proposed $\rm e^+e^-$ Higgs factories: Carbon footprint per physics outcome

 \section{Carbon footprint per physics outcome}

 The Higgs factory actors have made no mistake about it: they regularly communicate about their potential energy savings while in operation with better technology choices and sustained technology R\&D, as well as about the recycling and recovery of as much as possible of the energy that cannot be saved in the first place (e.g., under the form of domestic heating, etc.).
-Several propositions can be found in the literature on this important topic, which do not immediately help towards a resolution of the dispute.
-Three striking examples of these subtle communication attempts can be found below. \begin{proposition} The estimated electrical power for the linear Higgs factories is in general lower than circular machines~\cite{forum}. \end{proposition} \begin{proposition} The ILC is certainly the less “energy hungry” of all future projects thanks, in particular, to its superconducting radiofrequency (RF) technology~\cite{ILCnewsline}. \end{proposition} \begin{proposition} The expected AC site power consumption for Higgs production, calibrated to performance, is probably the lowest for the FCC-ee, compared with other proposed future projects~\cite{Benedikt:2020ejr}. \end{proposition} To reconcile the three propositions and draw conclusions as to the environmental footprint of each collider, it is necessary to go through the actual numbers.
+Several statements can be found in the literature on this important topic, which do not immediately help towards a resolution of the dispute.
+Below are three statements that lead to completely different propositions: \begin{proposition} The estimated electrical power for the linear Higgs factories is in general lower than circular machines~\cite{forum}. \end{proposition} \begin{proposition} The ILC is certainly the less “energy hungry” of all future projects thanks, in particular, to its superconducting radiofrequency (RF) technology~\cite{ILCnewsline}. \end{proposition} \begin{proposition} The expected AC site power consumption for Higgs production, calibrated to performance, is probably the lowest for the FCC-ee, compared with other proposed future projects~\cite{Benedikt:2020ejr}. \end{proposition} To reconcile the three propositions and draw conclusions as to the environmental footprint of each collider, it is necessary to go through the actual numbers.
 The third row of Table~\ref{tab:power}, which displays the instantaneous power consumption estimates ($P$) of the five Higgs factory projects (CLIC at 380\,GeV, ILC/$\rm C^3$ at 250\,GeV, and CEPC/FCC-ee at 240\,GeV) as reported in Ref.~\cite{Roser:2022sht}, validates the first proposition.
-The annual energy consumption in operation $E$, approximated by $ E = P T (1+\epsilon) / 2\epsilon$, where $T$ is the time spent in collisions, $\epsilon$ is the operational efficiency, and assuming that the power during downtime operation is half that in collision mode, is displayed in the last row.
-Setting aside the recent CLIC performance update~\cite{Brunner:2022usy}, the second proposition is validated.
+The annual energy consumption in operation, $E$, is calculated by multiplying the instantaneous power by the time spent in collisions $T$, to which is added for completeness the product of the time spent with the collider powered but not in collision mode ($=T/\epsilon-T$, where $\epsilon$ is the operational efficiency) by the instantaneous power in that mode, assumed to be half of the full power.
+This seemed to validate the second proposition, at least until the recent CLIC performance update~\cite{Brunner:2022usy} was made public.

 As this point, it is important to ask whether or not the instantaneous power and the annual energy consumption are relevant measures for the environmental impact of a given factory.
 Maybe not!
 Take for example a car factory that produces 1000 (electric) cars per year, consuming energy $E_1$, and a second factory producing 10,000 such cars every year with twice the total energy $E_2 (=2E_1)$.
 If an environment-aware firm wants to buy 5,000 cars, they will naturally choose the second factory, which can produce these cars with five times less energy, not to mention the additional bonus that the totality of the cars will be delivered ten times quicker.
 Therefore, one concludes that to meet the client's demands of a given number of cars, the latter factory is five times more environmental-friendly than the former, in spite of its twice larger annual energy consumption.
 The same is true for a Higgs factory: given that the physics outcome depends on the total number of Higgs bosons produced, a Higgs factory must be judged by its ability to produce Higgs bosons, and in particular by the energy needed to produce each Higgs boson, if the environmental impact is of any concern.